grantcodes/indieauth-helper/docs/README.md

 - `redirectUri` - The redirect url of your IndieAuth client from the auth endpoint.
 This is the page where you will get the code to exchange for an access token.
 - `state` - A custom identifier to validate a response from the auth endpoint.
 If a state is not set and a secret is set then the state will be automatically generated and must be checked with the `validateState` method.
 - `secret` -A string that is used to encrypt and decrypt generated states
-- `token` - The authorization token
+- `codeVerifier` - A random string to use as a PKCE code verifier.
+It must be stored between sending the user to the auth url and requesting the auth token
 - `authEndpoint` - The authorization endpoint
 - `tokenEndpoint` - The token endpoint to receive the access toke from